 As Self Invest is set up differently to other QSuper investment options, the fees are also different.

-The costs of managing your Self Invest account include our capped administration fee, access fees, cash management fees, brokerage fees, and ETF management fees.
+The costs of managing your Self Invest account include our capped administration fee, access fees, brokerage fees, and ETF management fees.

 Find out more about Self Invest fees.